How to Read Nutrition Labels?

 Click each item on the label below for additional nutritional information.

 When reading nutritional labels, always refer to the serving size amount.
-Then evaluate how much you are actually eating compared to the amount listed.
-You may find that you are eating much more then the listed serving size.
+Then evaluate how much you are eating compared to the amount listed.
+You may find that you are eating much more than the listed serving size.

 Servings Per Container

 Servings per container tells us the number of helpings in the food package.
 In the example above, if you ate everything in the food container you would have consumed 3 helpings of the recommended serving size (1/3 cup).
 Therefore, there are 3 servings in the above food package.

 The total number of calories in one serving (1/3 cup).

 The total number of fat calories in one serving (1/3 cup).

 The numbers shown under % Daily Value are based on a 2000 Calorie diet.
 Each number represents the percentage that one serving contributes to the dietary requirements of a certain nutrient.
 For example, 20g of carbohydrates (refer to label above) contributes to 7% of the daily carbohydrate needs for a 2000 Calorie diet.
 However, unless you are following a 2000 Calorie diet the % Daily Value should only be used as a reference.

 The total number of fat grams in one serving (1/3 cup).